tureus/testing-talk/presentation.md

    * Test the unhappy path
    * Keep tests small and direct
      * All levels of developer should be able to easily read them

----

-A test is like a bouncing a ball against a wall, the wall is your app, the test is the ball.

-Note: Generate a set of pictures showing the same wall copied many times and a ball having different paths.
-Each test should be "one bounce" to keep it easy to read and follow, if possible.